Helping Animals in Need

 $4,000 Goal

 Things continue to be busy for the animals of Hood County!
-Last year H.A.N.D was able to help over 1000 animals in a variety of ways.
-Our vaccination clinics have grown and increased, we held two stand alone microchip clinics and continue to help spay and neuter community animals and pets.
-The harder times of the economy have made our services even more vital to our area.
+Last year H.A.N.D was able to help in a variety of ways.
+Veterinarian shortages have caused us to pause our major vaccination clinics which is a huge loss to our lower income clients.
+We hope to find new vets willing to help.
+We continue to offer our basic vaccinations and microchipping.
+The harder times of the economy have made our services even more needed in lower income areas.

 Donations and our dedicated volunteers is what makes all of this work possible.